The NRO Number Council comprises 15 people, three from each of the five RIR regions.

-The Voting Desk will be set up outside the meeting room.
+The Voting Desk is set up outside the meeting room.

-When the Election Chair announces the opening of the on-site voting, the ballot box will be opened and shown to the delegates in the APNIC Conference before it is moved to the Voting Desk and sealed by the Election Officers, to be ready for ballot collection.
+When the Election Chair announces the opening of the on-site voting, the ballot box is opened and shown to the delegates in the APNIC conference before it is moved to the Voting Desk and sealed by the Election Officers, to be ready for ballot collection.
 The ballot box is supervised by the Election Tellers at all times.

-Any enquiries regarding on-site voting should be directed to the Election Officers, who will be available at the Voting Desk.
+Any enquiries regarding on-site voting should be directed to the Election Officers, who are available at the Voting Desk.